-- Define all abbreviations (except very common ones such as DNA) at first mention in the Abstract and again in the main text. - Punctuate lowercase (e.g., b.i.d.) but not uppercase (e.g., USA) abbreviations. - Do not use capitals in the full term (e.g., LSD stands for least significant difference; not Least Significant Difference).
+- Define all abbreviations (except very common ones such as DNA) at first mention in the Abstract and again in the main text. - Punctuate lower case (e.g. b.i.d.) but not upper case (e.g. USA) abbreviations. - Do not use capitals in the full term (e.g. LSD stands for least significant difference).